cltools/transformcl/README.md

     pip install transformcl

-Then import the `cltoxi` and `xitocl` functions from the package:
+Then import the `cltocorr` and `corrtocl` functions from the package:

-    from transformcl import cltoxi, xitocl
+    from transformcl import cltocorr, corrtocl

 For more information, please see the [documentation].